 The integral part is played by the Quality assurance consultants in revving up the data and ensuring that the data that is consumed by the upstream and downstream are credible.

 For any data to be consumed by the system, the data need to be cleansed to understand the data model of the customer, and post cleanse, the data needs to be profiled for a deeper understanding of the data model/ the pattern the data is accumulated

 Figure 1: Data Quality Techniques

-One of our clients, had issues providing quality data to the subscribing source systems.
-The existing implementation did not provide a solution in achieving the goal of providing a quality data.
-Therefore it required production fixes by the customer business or customer IT team.
+One of our clients had issues providing quality data to the subscribing source systems.
+The existing implementation did not provide a solution to achieving the goal of providing quality data.
+Therefore, it required production fixes by the customer business or customer IT team.

 Mastech InfoTrellis Solution Expertise